+It’s an interesting question that might’ve even sparked debate in your household.
+How clean do recyclables have to be?
 Good news: There’s no need to fire up the dishwasher to get every speck of food off a bottle or container.
 The things you put in your recycling bin don’t have to be squeaky clean in order to be accepted by the recycling plant and turned into new products.
-But dirty containers can cause problems, so the cleaner, the better.
+But really dirty containers can cause problems.

 Here’s what to do before putting an item into the recycling bin: